 Can money buy happiness?

-Six years ago, Brandon and I lived in a 500 square foot apartment, had significant student loan debt, and made minimum wage working 70 hours per week.
+Eight years ago, Brandon and I lived in a 500 square foot apartment, had significant student loan debt and made minimum wage working 70 hours per week.
 We had very little money in the bank.

 And we were happy.

-Our first year of marriage was full of adventures, new friendships, some fun employment opportunities, and contentment.
+Our first year of marriage was full of adventure, new friendships, fun employment opportunities and contentment.

 And we are happy.

-Through the years, I've discovered that what makes me "happy' is inspiring women to do what inspires them.
-As a business coach, nothing gives me more joy, satisfaction, and happiness in my life than watching a fellow mom ramp up a successful fitness business.
+Through the years, I’ve discovered what makes me ‘happy’ is empowering women to do what inspires them.
+As a business coach, nothing gives me more joy, satisfaction, and happiness than watching another woman build a successful business.

 Want to know what else makes me happy?
 A sense of balance.

 I am no stranger to hard work, and will never preach a 40 hour work week.
 Most entrepreneurs work more than 40 hours a week, hustling to make things happen.
 However, there is no monetary value I could ever put on having the flexibility I have to work from anywhere and schedule things around the needs of my family.
 I love being able to go to Emma’s class to read in the middle of the day.
 I love creating workouts by the pool.
 I love being able to work from home, on my own terms.
 Having some balance fuels the flames of happiness in my life, in a big way.

 Working excessive hours is an expense I can no longer afford.
 My focus is now on building passive or scalable income streams that allow me to get more bang for my buck in terms of time investment.
 I’ve also learned that if I am working in alignment with my core values and toward a purpose greater than my own wealth, happiness always follows.